By Steve Marriott on January 22, 2021

 Adapting to COVID-19

-Following COVID-19, recognising that it was unable to deliver EMPOWER in its traditional face to face model, the team at Spirit Health Group were able to adopt an online model of EMPOWER using video calls within three weeks.
+Following COVID-19, recognising that it was unable to deliver EMPOWER in its traditional face to face model, the team at Spirit Health were able to adopt an online model of EMPOWER using video calls within three weeks.
 Trained diabetes educators were able to convert rooms in their homes to provide the specialist education virtually, using video conferencing and chat facilities to help engage patients and encourage dialogue, which is an important part of the programme.
 Since April 20th 2020, EMPOWER has been live as a virtual service, and has run 47 courses online (by the end of July).

 More recently, EMPOWER courses have been made available in a range of additional languages, including Gujarati, Hindi and Urdu, to suit the patient population and expand upon EMPOWER’s accessibility.
 By delivering EMPOWER in Indo-Aryan languages, nearly 70 people have been referred on to the programme to help educate diabetes patients who may not have English as their primary language.